jellevos/jellevos.github.io/_projects/depth_aware_arithmetization.md

 The computation model described above is that of arithmetic circuits, and the process of turning a function into arithmetic is called <i>arithmetization</i>.
 If the plaintext space is a finite field (e.g. if the plaintext modulus $$p$$ is a prime), then any function can be turned into additions and multiplications.
 Doing so by hand, however, is a complex and time-consuming job.
 To prevent this, much research has been done to achieve efficient arithmetic circuits for primitives such as equality checks, comparisons, and OR operations.
 However, these circuits have typically not been generated with noise in mind.

 The noise in an arithmetic circuit is mainly determined by its multiplicative depth: the largest number of multiplications in any path through the circuit.
 On the other hand, the computational cost is typically decided by the multiplicative size: the total number of multiplications in the circuit.
-However, the concrete cost of a multiplication is bound to the multiplicative depth.
+However, the concrete cost of a multiplication is bound to the multiplicative depth. <b>Note that we only count multiplications between two variables; multiplications with constants are cheap to perform!</b>
 In this post, we look at three methods for finding circuits that (near-)optimally trade off multiplicative size and depth.

 <h2>Exponentiation & equality</h2>